Information Technology (M.S.)

 |Internship and Career Planning|

 and Applied Research Internship (1 cr internship and 2 cr COMP 892)

 |Internship Practice (3 cr)|

 |Elective Courses 2||6-12|

 |Elective courses can be in various disciplines, including computer science (CS), computing (COMP), business and administration (ADMN), analytics and data science (DATA), and more.
 Depending on the culminating experience option (project or thesis), there are two or four elective courses required.|

 |Select one of the following:|

 |COMP 899||Master's Thesis||6|

-Students are required to enroll in at least one credit of the COMP 890 Internship course upon successful completion of nine credits in their program of study.
-The Internship course may be repeated for a maximum of 6 credits.
+Students are required to enroll in at least 1 credit of Professional Experience upon successful completion of nine credits in the program.
+COMP 891 Internship Practice and COMP 892 Applied Research Internship may be repeated for a maximum of 6 credits.